-Type five people value highly insight, knowledge, learning and understanding simply because they build their own identity around the importance of being a person with ideas and something useful/insightful to say to the world.
+Type five people value highly insight, knowledge, learning, and understanding simply because they build their own identity around the importance of being a person with ideas and something useful/insightful to say to the world.

 Darkside of Enneagram Type 5 personalities

-- This need for self-esteem and security means that the type five individual needs an area of interest and expertise which allows them to feel connected to the world and capable within it, despite their desire to distance themselves from it.
+- This need for self-esteem and security means that the type five individual needs an area of interest and expertise that allows them to feel connected to the world and capable within it, despite their desire to distance themselves from it.

-- This means that they usually develop at least one ordinary, seemingly fairly everyday interest such as pop music, French cooking, English literature, car mechanics or mythology.
+- This means that they usually develop at least one ordinary, seemingly fairly everyday interest such as pop music, French cooking, English literature, car mechanics, or mythology.